MegaGera/MegaGoal/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Business Source License 1.1 (BSL-1.1).
 See the LICENSE file for details.

 ## Contact & Collaborate